freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

    depending on the circumstances and your own internal incident response procedures, and may include doing a full reinstall of SecureDrop.
-   If you are in such a situation, feel free to :ref:`contact us <getting_support>` for further assistance.
+   If you are in such a situation, feel free to :doc:`contact us </introduction/getting_support>` for further assistance.

 Off-boarding checklist
 ----------------------

-- :ref:`Inform the SecureDrop Support <getting_support>` team that the user should be removed from any support Signal groups, and indicate if any new staff members should be added.
+- :doc:`Inform the SecureDrop Support </introduction/getting_support>` team that the user should be removed from any support Signal groups, and indicate if any new staff members should be added.
 - Delete the user's account on the *Journalist Interface*.
 - Retrieve *SecureDrop Workstation* laptops, *Backup* drive(s),